-For efficient VoIP performance, you need a router that prioritises calls over less critical network traffic.
-This method of prioritising network traffic is also known as Quality of Service or QoS.
+For efficient VoIP performance, you need a router that prioritizes calls over less critical network traffic.
+This method of prioritizing network traffic is also known as Quality of Service or QoS.

-- Make sure you configure your router for VoIP prioritisation
+- Make sure you configure your router for VoIP prioritization.

 A choppy audio call refers to a broken voice or missing words when both parties connect on a call.